wx-chevalier/Awesome-Lists-and-CheatSheets/Backend/MicroService/MicroService-OpenSource-List.md

 - [Apereo CAS #Project#](https://github.com/apereo/cas): Enterprise Single Sign On for all earthlings and beyond.

 - [2018-sso #Project#](https://github.com/buzzfeed/sso): Ovingly known as the S.S.
 Octopus or octoboi — is the authentication and authorization system BuzzFeed developed to provide a secure, single sign-on experience for access to the many internal web apps used by our employees.

+- [2019-Ambassador #Project#](https://github.com/datawire/ambassador): open source Kubernetes-native API gateway for microservices built on the Envoy Proxy.

+# Service Mesh

+- [Istio #Project#](https://istio.io/about/intro.html): Istio is an open platform that provides a uniform way to connect, manage, and secure microservices.
+Istio supports managing traffic flows between microservices, enforcing access policies, and aggregating telemetry data, all without requiring changes to the microservice code.

+- [Service Fabric #Project#](https://github.com/Microsoft/service-fabric): Service Fabric is a distributed systems platform for packaging, deploying, and managing stateless and stateful distributed applications and containers at large scale.

+## Sidecar

+- [Envoy #Project#](https://www.envoyproxy.io/): Envoy is an OpenSource Egde and Service Proxy, Design for Cloud-Native Applications.

+- [2019-Kuma #Project#](https://kuma.io/docs/0.1.0/#what-is-kuma): Kuma is a universal open-source control plane for Service Mesh and Microservices.

+# Serverless

+- [2017-faas #Project#](https://github.com/alexellis/faas): Functions as a Service - a serverless framework for Docker & Kubernetes

+- [1Backend #Project#](https://github.com/1backend/1backend): Run your web apps with the ease of git repos.
+Build reusable microservices and functions.

+- [OpenWhisk #Project#](https://github.com/apache/incubator-openwhisk): OpenWhisk is a cloud-first distributed event-based programming service.
+It provides a programming model to upload event handlers to a cloud service, and register the handlers to respond to various events.